-Cross.
-The Founders Room is where the first meeting of the Colonial New Mexico Historical Foundation was held in 1971.
-It now serves as a rotating exhibit space.
-During the Spanish Period, a large room such as this would have served as the formal living room (sala).
-Celebrations and fandangos (Spanish dance parties) would have been staged here and large community and political meetings held in this room.
-Distinguished guests would also use this room for lodging.
-La Cocina (5) Kitchen Enter the kitchen through the door behind the beehiveshaped ovens known as hornos.
+La Cocina Kitchen Enter the kitchen through the door behind the beehive-shaped ovens known as hornos.
 The kitchen was a hub of activity.
-The owner, his honored guests and his family would be served in the family's quarters.
-Servants and slaves would eat in the kitchen or have a quick meal as they went about their business.
+The owner, his honored guests and family, would be served in the family's quarters.
+Servants and enslaved people would eat in the kitchen or have a quick meal as they went about their business.
 The food served was a mixture of Spanish and Native American dishes as settlement created a culinary fusion, blending the food traditions of both cultures.
 Tortillas of corn and flour, ground on the mano y metate (grinding stones), a modest amount of meat, squash, beans and chile were the mainstays.
 Spices, salt and special foods such as chocolate or sugar were carefully stored and protected.
 Cooking was done in an open fireplace with a platform above for storage.
-This platform was also used as a bed in harsh weather and is often called a shepherd's fireplace (fogón de pastor).
 The kitchen is full of tools and equipment.
 Serving pieces such as tin-glazed earthenware (majolica), silver plates and eating utensils, glassware and pewter were all used to serve the owner's family.
 Servants might share a pot of food using a tortilla as a utensil or a simple unglazed earthenware plate and cup.
 Metal was scarce, so all vessels and other tools made of metal were especially valuable.
 The log harinero is a storage bin for grain.
-Low stools and benches were used for
+Low stools and benches were used for both sitting and for the preparation of food.
+The practice of eating family-style while seated at a table was not a part of life before the 19th century in various parts of the world.
+As was typical of the time, meals were a task, not an event and often taken on the go.
+Men, women and children often ate separately or in stages.
+6